 A Protégé of six°north’s management training program.
 Affable, cheery and relaxed with an encyclopedic knowledge of Belgian Beer attained over the years and a passion for all things sour, “Captain Haddie” is the safest pair of hands to have at the Helm!

-Launching in February 2016 – our fourth venue brings six°north favourites, Belgian classics and the UK's finest beers to Glasgow, accompanied by our ‘Petits Plats de Cuisine a la Bière Belgique’.
+Our second venue brings six°north favourites, Belgian classics and the UK's finest beers to Glasgow, accompanied by our ‘Petits Plats de Cuisine a la Bière Belgique’.

 Join us at your convivial new local to imbibe with friend…